deejaygraham/sketchnoting-for-developers/draft.md

-What I'd like to share with you today is what I think of as the gateway drug, sketchnoting, and show your some techniques you can use in the rest of your sessions at DDD and I hope you'll be inspired to try using them in your personal and professional lives as well.
+What I'd like to share with you today is what I think of as the gateway drug, sketchnoting, and show your some techniques you can use in the rest of your sessions at DDD and I hope you'll be inspired to try them out today but also to use them in your personal and professional lives as well.

 <!-- Why now ? - will it get worse? -->